Indonesia Hospital: Israeli invasion of Gaza

-On 20 November 2023, as part of the Israeli invasion of the Gaza Strip, the IDF surrounded and besieged the hospital.
+On 20 November 2023, as part of the Israeli invasion of the Gaza Strip, the Israel Defense Forces (IDF) surrounded and besieged the hospital.
 That evening, projectiles fired into the second floor killed at least 12 people and destroyed the front entrance.
 The IDF denied that it was responsible.
-Israel claims that Hamas was using the hospital as a military base.From December 2023, the building was taken over by the IDF.
+Israel claims that Hamas was using the hospital as a military base.
+From December 2023, the building was taken over by the IDF.

 The Indonesian Foreign Minister Retno Marsudi issued a harsh condemnation after the strike during a diplomatic visit to China.
-As president of the United Nations Security Council she pushed for a ceasefire on moral grounds.
+As president of the United Nations Security Council (UNSC) she pushed for a ceasefire on moral grounds.

 Al Jazeera reported that on Friday, 24 November, Israeli forces attacked the hospital, leaving much of it damaged.
-A Gaza Health Ministry spokesperson and other reports said the patients and personnel were then evacuated.
+A Gaza Health Ministry (GHM) spokesperson and other reports said the patients and personnel were then evacuated.

 In June 2024, the hospital reopened to patients as the only medical facility in northern Gaza.

 In February 2025, an aid worker for Doctors Without Borders wrote that Israeli forces who previously occupied the hospital had smashed every medical care machine "to pieces, one by one, to make sure no medical care could be provided anymore".